 Ability to lift, pull, push and handle objects up to 50 pounds.

-Driving Requirements: Must be able to drive, have a reliable vehicle, and have a valid certificate of insurance for driving a personal vehicle for transportation between various locations within the Anchorage area.
+Have a valid certificate of insurance for occasional driving of a personal vehicle for transportation between various locations for BBH business.
 BBH employees do not transport clients in personal vehicles.
 This is only for one’s own individual transportation.

 Do not contact this company in solicitation of any product or service.